 The 3x return on groceries and restaurants is incredibly compelling if you want to keep piling up Aeroplan points.
-In fact, that’s better than what you’ll get on any other Chase card – including the Chase Sapphire Preferred® Card or even the Chase Sapphire Reserve®.
+In fact, that's better than what you'll get on most other airline cards.

 Beyond that, there's some incentive to continue swiping your Aeroplan card each month.
 You'll earn 500 additional bonus points for every $2,000 you spend each calendar month – capped at 1,500 bonus points a month on $6,000 in monthly spend.